 - biotechnical platforms and

-  will be co-located in a new building on the St Vincent’s Hospital campus, one of Melbourne’s most prominent inner-city gateways.
+will be embedded in a new building on the St Vincent’s Hospital campus, one of Melbourne’s most prominent inner-city gateways.
 This will produce a new generation of highly skilled professionals who understand each other’s disciplines and work collaboratively to make new research discoveries that can be fast-tracked to clinical use.

 The ACMD will have a flexible building design and a governance structure that maximises collaboration and the sharing of specialised equipment and platform technologies, exposing partners to the clinical environment in a way that is not currently available at any other clinical research campus in Australia.

 Embedding tertiary students from different disciplines into the R&D environment

 ACMDs hands-on training model will equip the next generation of tertiary students with the necessary skills and a greater understanding of emerging technologies in medicine.
 This will produce clinicians with an interest in applying outcomes and discoveries to patient treatment, engineers with insight into how their discoveries might be used in clinical applications and scientists who are technically skilled and workplace ready.

 The total funding of $180 million for Stage 1 of the new facility will provide for site demolition, construction and fitout, ensuring a fully-functional building that delivers research benefits and cost savings as quickly as possible and with minimal disruption.